 F. There is a time to endure and a time to flee, but not from our mission – just to the next city – 23

-Charles Spurgeon said of this principle, “God had a Son that had no fault, but He never had a son that was not fund fault with.
+Charles Spurgeon said of this principle, “God had a Son that had no fault, but He never had a son that was not found fault with.
 God Himself was slandered in paradise by Satan.
-Let us not expect, therefore to escape from the venomous tongue.”
+Let us not expect therefore to escape from the venomous tongue.”

 B. What Jesus tells us in private, we are to speak in public .
 Thus our effectiveness in public with people will depend on our private secret life with Christ – 27